Autism - a lifelong condition

 With grateful thanks to the National Autistic Society for their help in compiling this article.

-Those most severely affected will benefit from the use of a specialised programme such as those offered by TEACCH or ABA/VB a few at the extremes of the spectrum, may cope well with the demands of academic study, some at the very highest levels.
+Those most severely affected by ASD will benefit from the use of a specialised programme such as those offered by TEACCH or ABA/VB.
+Some at the extremes of the spectrum may cope well with the demands of academic study - including at the very highest levels.

 Education News Feeds